mikhaeljonathan/frontendmentor/README.md

 # frontendmentor

-This repo is for "frontendmentor.io" challenges.
+This repo is my solutions for "frontendmentor.io" challenges.